Liques/PhaserCalango/README.md

-# PhaserCalangoHelper
+# Phaser Calango Helper
-A small helper library for Phaser
+A small helper library for Phaser.
+This library helps to build Phaser interfaces faster directly from the code.